camillinif/jquery-select-waterfall/README.md

 <span id='loading-1' data-loading-for='#select-2'></span>
 ```

-In combination with the `loadingCallback` and `completeLoadingCallback`, you can stilyze this element
+In combination with the `loadingCallback` and `completeLoadingCallback`, you can stilyze this element.
+The elements with `data-loading-for` are passed as parameter to callback function.